What are product feeds?

 You can set these up through one of two options:

-1. Testing with feed optimisation tools
+1. Testing with feed optimization tools

-These tools typically allow you to set up product feed tests quickly and easily, but check with your provider first.
+These tools typically allow you to set up product feed tests quickly and easily but check with your provider first.

 2. Testing using feed rules within Google Merchant Center